 I highly recommend you check out FightTIPS video below who goes over some basic moves for beginners and some tips for those more advanced below.

 Now if you don’t have a punch bag to pratice with, you can always get a great sweat on by shadow boxing.
 If you have never tried shadow boxing before, it can be quite a strange experience to try out at first as you are litrally punching thin air.

-Shadow boxing is primarly used to perfect your punching technique and combintions, while also using your own imagination to simulate using punches, movement and defence against an opponent.
+Shadow boxing is primarily used to perfect your punching technique and combinations, while also using your own imagination to simulate using punches, movement and defence against an opponent.

 But trust me, you can get a really brilliant workout from throwing punch combinations alone and also moving around.
 It may seem silly at first, but if you are to doing 2-3 min rounds of this non stop you for 5-6 rounds you will start to feel the burn.